 Nesscliffe & Kynaston’s Cave - Turn left at Nesscliffe and climb up to Kynaston’s cave.
 Shropshire’s only highway man (as far as we know) lived here with his horse Beelzebub, he was more Robin Hood than gangster.

 Melverley Church - a right next and follow the River Severn through to Melverley.
 St. Peter’s black and white timber framed church sits on a bend of the river and has been welcoming pilgrims for about 1000 years.

-Ironbridge Gorge Museum - The second Unesco World Heritage site in our area is Ironbridge.
-The famous iron bridge itself is here and now the site has ten museums highlighting everything from Victorian life to industry, bone china and science.
+Ironbridge Gorge Museums - the second Unesco World Heritage site not far from Oswestry is Ironbridge.
+The famous iron bridge is here and now the site has ten museums highlighting everything from Victorian life to industry, bone china and science.
 Spend time at Blists Hill, one of the ten museums and experience everything from the nostalgia of childhood sweet shops to a sing song in the village pub with ales from a bygone time.
 This is a full and unforgettable day out.